Succeeding QWERTY Grammatical Standards

 A similar type of automatic symbolization has been available on macOS for some time.
 I reflexively disabled it.

-Recently, the feature was even added to iOS.
-This time, my heart had changed its course.
+Recently the feature was added to iOS.
+This time my heart had changed its course.
 With my sense of grammatical pride heighted, I wished to give symbolization another good, honest shot.
-However, due to planned obsolescence, my current Apple phone will not download the symbolization update!
+However, due to planned obsolescence, my current Apple phone will not even download the symbolization update!

 To my knowledge, the GNU/Linux operating system which I use for the majority of my day-to-day computing does not provide automatic symbolization, either.

 Through my struggle for and against automatic symbolization, I finally discovered another (quite obvious) course of action: manually choose the symbols I’d like to use.

 A key on my laptop which had been hiding in plain sight for years, AltGr is a modifier key specifically dedicated to efficiently entering “esoteric” symbols.
 In the standard configuration, these symbolizations are available: